kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 1. Pressure acts uniformly on a small volume of fluid
 2. Pressure acts perpendicular to its confining boundary

+These two principles are illustrated in the following pictures.

 <div class="photo" style="width: 500px;">
   <img src="img/Pressure_at_point.png" style="width:auto; height:auto;">